Talk to a Counsellor Law Entrance: +91 76659-44999 Judiciary: +91 76655-64455

 • Analyses how policies affect genders differently and realigns spending to reduce inequality.

-Evolution of Gender Budgeting in India
+Evolution of Gender Budgeting in India:

-Gender Budget Statement (GBS) formally adopted; Part C added for schemes with <30% allocation for women.
+• Introduction of Part C for schemes with less than 30% allocation for women.

 Child Budgeting